chrisdiggle1/football-quiz/README.md

 - My Wife and Kids for their always continued support.

 - The Slack community for when you need help, a laugh or to help somebody else out.

+- The Site has been built for educational purposes only.